-We assess the probability of government support to Mediobanca's depositors and senior bondholders as Low hence we assign no rating uplift.
+We assess the probability of government support to Mediobanca's depositors and senior bondholders as Low and hence we assign no rating uplift.

 Mediobanca is a modestly sized bank domestically, and not a key participant in global financial markets.
-As such we think it unlikely that its debt or deposits would benefit from government support.
+As such, its debt or deposits are unlikely to benefit from government support.